Hassan Tehrani Moghaddam

 Hassan Tehrani Moghaddam (حسن طهرانیمقدم) (29 October 1959 – 12 November 2011) was an Iranian military officer in the IRGC Aerospace Forces and designer of Iran's ballistic missile project.
 He was the chief of the Army of the Guardians of the Islamic Revolutionary Guard Corps.
 He founded Iran's long-range missile program and sought the expertise and blueprint designs from North Korea in order to help develop Iran's missile technology.
 He designed the Shahab, Ghadr and Sejjil missiles with an operational range of more than 1,000–2,000 kilometres to target Israel.
 For these reasons he is regarded as the father of Iran's missile program.
 He was killed on 12 November 2011 in the Bid Kaneh explosion, at a military base belonging to the Islamic Revolutionary Guard Corps 25 miles west of Iran's capital, Tehran.

 Biography

-Tehrani Moghaddam was born on 29 October 1959 in Tehran.
-In 1977, he graduated from high school.
-In 1979, he received a bachelor's in Mechanical Engineering from Sharif University of Technology.
-In 1981, he received his MSc degree in Aerospace Engineering from K.N.
-Toosi University of Technology.
+Tehrani Moghaddam was born on October 29, 1955, in the Sarcheshmeh neighborhood of Tehran.
+He graduated from high school in 1977.
+Hassan Tehrani Moghadam studied at two associate degrees at the Islamic Revolution Vocational Technical College and a bachelor's degree in foundry industries at Shahid Rajaee Teacher Training University.
+He first completed his associate degree in 1980 and his bachelor's degree in 1995 at these universities.

-Moghaddam took part in the 1979 Iranian revolution.
+Before the 1979 Iranian revolution, Moghaddam was proficient in constructing homemade bombs.
+Later, as protests intensified against the Shah, he joined a militia group in Gilan that was involved in armed struggle against the government.
 In 1980, he joined the Islamic Revolutionary Guard Corps and was given special responsibility for information in the northern section of Army of the Guardians of the Islamic Revolution.
 He had important roles in the Iran–Iraq War as follows: